 “He kept over 600 members at our W.I.
 County Meeting spell-bound for an extra hour when he filled in for a speaker who failed to arrive on time.
 Unhesitatingly recommended!”

 "He was wonderful!
 He held the room beautifully.
 The bonus/surprise was that he played Jerusalem for us at the end which we all sang with gusto!”

-(See below for the current list of Topics, and suggested Fees.
-Also, you will find a web-site where other speakers may be able to help you in an emergency.)
+Below you will find the current list of Talks, and suggested Fees.
+Also, at the end you will find web-sites where other speakers may be able to help you in an emergency.

 Sunnybank, Alvington, Yeovil.
 BA22 8TH.

 tel: 07730 526 166

 These are the talks I am offering in 2024/2025;